Frequently Asked Questions

 The Wider Europe Fellowship Spring 2018, for candidates from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia and Ukraine begins with the UK residential programme.
 This includes one week in Scotland (based in Edinburgh) and three weeks based in London.
 This year it will run from 11th November to 8th December.
 The initial engagement however is for one year: after the UK programme, Fellows commit to the implementation of their Action Plan on return to their countries, ideally benefitting from support and mentoring based on contacts made in the UK.

 How does recruitment work and when is the deadline to apply?

 The recruitment process consists of two application forms and a face to face interview for those who are shortlisted.
 It starts with a short application form.
 Selected candidates will then be invited to complete a second, longer application form which will include an outline of the candidate’s proposed Action Plan (see below).

-The deadline for completion of the first application form is 18th August.
+The deadline for completion of the first application form is 18th August (now closed).
 The deadline for the second form is 25th August.
 Candidates selected from the second application form stage will be invited for interview in their country of residence between mid-January and late February 2018.
 (Candidates shortlisted for interview will be notified before the end of December.)
 Final confirmation of selected Fellows will also happen in September.